ytrevor81/NFL-Stats-Library/README.md

 by team and by individual player search.
 Users can also analyze and compare stats from a variety of categories, and view the stats of all Hall of Fame players.

-- All of the data was accumulated utilizing the Beautiful Soup library and a customized version of Kendall Gillies code from her repo
+- All of the data was accumulated using customized version of Kendall Gillies code from her repo "NFL-Statistics-Scrape" (https://github.com/kendallgillies/NFL-Statistics-Scrape) and utilizing the Beautiful Soup library.
-"NFL-Statistics-Scrape" (https://github.com/kendallgillies/NFL-Statistics-Scrape).
 I also added a script to scrape the profile picture urls of each player from NFL.com (https://github.com/ytrevor81/Profile-Picture-URLs-Scrape).
 - Database is MySQL, which is accessed by Django via models.py.
 - A library was created to utilize reusable code in data_functions.py.
 These functions handle most of the data processing when extracted from the MySQL database.